koma52/readingstreak.koplugin/README.md

 - **Streak Goal** (button) - Tap to set your daily reading streak goal (1-365 days).
 When you reach this goal, you'll receive a congratulatory notification (if notifications are enabled).

+- **Daily Targets** (button) - Configure optional daily minimums for pages read and/or minutes spent reading.
+A day only counts toward the streak once both configured thresholds are met, and you'll see a congratulatory popup the first time you hit the target each day.
+Choose "Off" to disable either threshold.

 - **Calendar streak display** (button) - Tap to choose how the current streak is displayed in the calendar view.
 Options:
   - **Days** - Show only daily streak (e.g., "Current streak: 33 days")
   - **Weeks** - Show only weekly streak (e.g., "Current week streak: 6 weeks")